MicrosoftDocs/Viva/Viva/insights/Use/admin-settings.md

 ---

-title: Leader and manager settings in Workplace Analytics
+title: Leader and manager settings for Viva Insights in Teams
 description: Learn about Leader & manager settings that only administrators can configure and edit in Workplace Analytics for Microsoft Viva Insights
 author: madehmer
 ms.author: v-mideh